-Completion of Form I-9 by Branch Campuses and Authorized Representatives
+Completion of Form I-9 by Additional Campuses or Locations and Authorized Representatives

-Branch campuses and representatives authorized by HR are responsible for the collection of new hire paperwork, including Forms I-9.
-Once the paperwork for a new employee is complete, the branch campuses and authorized representatives should:
+Additional campuses or locations and representatives authorized by HR are responsible for the collection of new hire paperwork, including Forms I-9.
+Once the paperwork for a new employee is complete, the additional campuses or locations and authorized representatives should: